Common Sense Media Review

 Is It Any Good?

-Mad Men is a fascinating and complex peek into another era that can reveal a lot about contemporary society.
-The women in the workplace are subject to near constant sexual harassment, from both men and women, illustrating the nebulous era between the 1950s housewife and the late-'60s feminist.
+This seven-season show is a fascinating and complex peek into another era that can reveal a lot about contemporary society.
+The women in the Mad Men workplace are subject to near constant sexual harassment, from both men and women, illustrating the nebulous era between the 1950s housewife and the late-'60s feminist.
 But though the men are the focus in the series, the women prove fascinating and complex in their own right.
 There's the smart, sexually confident Midge (Rosemary DeWitt), whose self-sustaining work makes her unusual in a swarm of women looking for husbands to whisk them away to the suburbs.
-And Peggy (Elisabeth Moss), who finds herself pressured to be sexually available to her boss and other men in the workplace while dealing with her own sexual curiosity.
+And Peggy finds herself pressured to be sexually available to men in the workplace while dealing with her own sexual curiosity.

 Talk to Your Kids About ...